IBM/aspera-cli/docs/README.erb.md

 Well, remove the offending parameters and try again.

-Note that some properties that are shown in the web UI, such as membership, are not listed directly in the resource, but instead another resource is created to link a user and its group: `group_membership`
+> Note: Some properties that are shown in the web UI, such as membership, are not listed directly in the resource, but instead another resource is created to link a user and its group: `group_membership`

 #### Access Key secrets